Dans-labs/dariah/docs/Lib.md

 Sort by time interval.
 Sorting by time intervals should works as follows:

-* if both intervals are fully specified, the interval with the earlier startdate comes first;
+* if both intervals are fully specified, the interval with the earlier start date comes first;
-* if the startdates are equal, the one with the LATER enddate comes first, in this way, containing intervals come before contained intervals;
+* if the start dates are equal, the one with the LATER end date comes first, in this way, containing intervals come before contained intervals;
-* if the startdate is missing, the startdate is assumed to be in the infinite past;
+* if the start date is missing, the start date is assumed to be in the infinite past;
-* if the enddate is missing, the enddate is assumed to be in the infinite future.
+* if the end date is missing, the end date is assumed to be in the infinite future.

 ### validation
 An object with validation functions, named after the types of the values they validate.